aws/karpenter-provider-aws/website/content/en/preview/concepts/deprovisioning.md

 ## Drift

 If drift is enabled, Karpenter will deprovision nodes that have been marked as drifted with the annotation `karpenter.sh/voluntary-disruption: "drifted"`.
 Karpenter will automatically cordon, drain, and terminate nodes, while respecting any PDBs or `do-not-evict` pods that are configured.
-Karpenter will automatically mark nodes as drifted if the AMI that is used on the instance does not match the AMI set by the AWSNodeTemplate.
+Karpenter will automatically mark nodes as drifted if instances contain configurations does not match the resolved sets from the AWSNodeTemplate.
 Check the [AWSNodeTemplate Docs]({{<ref "./node-templates" >}}) settings for more.

-If users annotate their own nodes with `karpenter.sh/voluntary-disruption: "drifted"`, Karpenter will respect the annotation and deprovision the nodes.
+The current fields that support drift:
+ - AWSNodeTemplate.Spec.amiFamily
+ - AWSNodeTemplate.Spec.amiSelector
+ - AWSNodeTemplate.Spec.securityGroupSelector

 {{% alert title="Note" color="primary" %}}
 Karpenter will only automatically mark nodes as drifted in the case of a drifted AMI.
 More methods of drift will be implemented in the future.
 Please cut a feature request if you'd like to see more methods implemented.